Giant Argentine Lizards in Louisiana – What To Do If You See One

 The mature creatures usually reach about four feet in length, about the size of your average toddler.
 And they weigh about ten pounds, the same as the orange bowling balls at your local bowling center.
 And they have been discovered in Louisiana.

 They have also been discovered in Alabama, Florida, Texas, Georgia, and South Carolina as well.
 The good news is they aren't particularly harmless to people and they are not a huge threat to pets either.
-However, their appearance too many people would be "off-putting".
+However, their appearance to many people would be "off-putting".

 They also have some sanitary issues that you'll want to be aware of should you encounter one.
 Like a lot of reptiles this creature can carry Salmonella, so touching is not encouraged.
 Should you encounter one on your property I don't think you'll need a permit from the Louisiana Department of Wildlife, but here's the link to their Nuisance Animal page so you can verify that before you attempt any eradication.